Our mental health can also affect various social situations including decision making, interactions with others and dealing with stress.

 Promoting positive mental health in the workplace

-Promoting positive mental health in your workplace can be hugely beneficial.
+Promoting a positive and healthy working environment can be hugely beneficial.
 Employees are more likely to perform, have good attendance levels and be engaged in their work.
 It is important for employers to acknowledge that the workplace can also cause stress and worry due to persistent pressures, unclear responsibilities or a poor working environment.

-Managers should be confident in supporting staff experiencing mental ill health.
-It is important that they are able to spot the signs of mental ill health, know how to approach conversations sensitively and how they can support staff.
+Managers should be confident in supporting staff, it is important that they are able to spot the signs, know how to approach conversations sensitively and how they can support staff.
 The earlier a manager becomes aware that a team member is struggling; the sooner they can receive the support needed.

 Dealing with stress in the workplace